 Construction resource planning software migration allows for the automation of administrative processes, which can help to reduce errors, minimize costs, and provide more time for operations management to put out fires and perform tasks to help increase productivity.

 Effective construction resource management helps to monitor staff reductions, schedules, and forecasting.
 All of which can help to meet operational demands to boost ROI in the short and long term.
 On top of that, construction workforce management scheduling helps to reduce duplicate work being done and increase management productivity.
-With team members having access to real time, web-based information, there will also be improved communication within the organization which helps to improve attendance, retention, unavailability requests, and time management.
+With team members having access to real-time, web-based information, there will also be improved communication within the organization which helps to improve attendance, retention, unavailability requests, and time management.

 Automated resource management can have a significant impact on your organization’s equipment tracking.
 Having clear oversight not only helps to ensure that the right equipment is available for projects at the right time, it also helps to extend the lifespan of the equipment by monitoring utilization and scheduling periods of time for regular maintenance.
 With so many moving parts, having resource data consolidated into a single source of truth allows Ops Managers to better strategize how to get the most productivity out of them.
-It’s a similar idea with construction labor tracking software, which can help you keep tabs on your workforce resources.
+It’s a similar idea to construction labor tracking software, which can help you keep tabs on your workforce resources.

 Construction resource management can be a time-consuming process.
 Ensuring that your resources are being allocated to maximize their productivity and efficiency often means consolidating and analyzing a lot of data.
 If an organization’s resource management is reliant on a series of spreadsheets, they should take extra care when making changes or updates to their data.
 Spreadsheets can often become riddled with errors if the data entry is not standardized for all users.
 Simple things like different spelling (PM and Project Manager) can result in people slipping through the cracks when collecting data.
 Not to mention the headaches involved when formulas are changed.

 Manual resource management can often mean an increase in administrative duties and printed reports.
 These reports are used to better communicate project and workforce schedule data, but limiting access to your data can stifle quick decision-making in response to sudden change.
 Cloud-based resource management software helps to improve accessibility and control of resource planning.
 This means project teams are able to easily access the information they need regarding their project resources, but can’t accidentally set the resource plan on fire by accessing it.
+Learn more about the latest launch of the Workforce Plan Report in Bridgit Bench.

-Automated resource and workforce management scheduling software helps to reduce tedious administrative duties and the need for printed reports as team members can easily access the data in real-time from anywhere with an internet connection.
+Automated resource and workforce management scheduling software helps to reduce tedious administrative duties and the need for printed reports as team members can easily access the data in real time from anywhere with an internet connection.
 Construction resource planning software that integrates with other tools, like Bridgit Bench and Procore, can help to eliminate duplicate work.

 Construction resource management software helps to ensure that the resources required by a project are being allocated to the right place at the right time to maximize workforce efficiency.
 Having all the right resources in place will help to significantly reduce costly project interruptions.
-It will also provide insight into an organization’s resource utilization to forecast staffing requirements into the coming months or years.
+It will also provide insight into an organization’s resource utilization to forecast staffing requirements in the coming months or years.
 This helps to identify areas where more work is needed to keep the team productive and happy working for your company.

 Project changes regularly occur in the construction industry.
 It’s inevitable that unforeseeable changes will cause project dates to slide and resource requirements to change.
 Effective resource management in the construction industry will give operations managers clear oversight into the impact of these changes on their resource plans.
 Whether individual allocations are needing to be extended, or the full project is being pushed back, resource management software will help to surface any allocation issues that are caused by changes to the resource plan.
 It can also help to identify solutions when changes occur by providing an accurate record of availability for every resource.